MasLazu/tbsense/README.md

 ## 📚 Documentation
 - Each module contains its own detailed README.
 - API documentation and database schema are available in the backend module.

----

-## 🤝 Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with clear description

----

-## 📄 License
-This project is licensed under the MIT License.